 2015 – 2020

 The folding screens are an informal series currently standing at thirty artworks.
-Begun in 2015, they represent the very front end of contemporary art's long engagement with the medium of stained glass, and a new phase in their relationship: taking the medium out of church windows, out of the monumental corporate applications that Clarke pioneered, and into a new place in architecture – the home, the museum, and the gallery – they are Clarke's major independent work of the last four years.
+Begun in 2015, they represent the very front end of contemporary art's long engagement with the medium of stained glass, and a new phase in their relationship: taking the medium out of church windows, out of the monumental corporate and institutional applications that Clarke pioneered, and into a new place in architecture – the home, the museum, and the gallery – they are Clarke's major independent work of the last four years.
 Each screen is made up of 12 panels of mouthblown stained glass, principally made without lead, in a lacquered hardwood frame.
 These movable works of art instantly create a mood that responds to the time and season, caressing the interior of a room with coloured light: intimate walls of glass that have a changing presence by day and night.
 Drawing inspiration from ‘the botanical, cosmological and biographical’, and both beautiful and functional, each screen is produced by HENI in an edition of 10, plus 3 artist’s proofs.

 "The screens are a way of getting stained glass into the culture through the back door, so it becomes a portable art rather than architectural art.
 The editions of screens each represent to me an architectural opportunity.
 They are me seeking to find an articulate and flexible language to say something that hasn’t necessarily been said before in the medium.
 The screens have really unlocked an extremely exciting Pandora's Box: though essentially what you see in them is not that far distant from the craft of the Middle Ages, it is fundamentally different from it in other ways.